melbourne-brain-centre/ACCS-WP5/docs/source/mirroring_collections.md

-## Sync
+## Mirroring Collections

-Research Computing supports several methods of file transfer.
+CVL supports several methods of file transfer.
 File transfers from a local system can be done through a web-based application called _Globus_ or through command-line tools such as secure copy (_scp_), secure ftp (_sftp_) and _rsync_.
 Some command-line tools may be unavailable on Windows, though alternative applications exist. (e.g., WinSCP, FileZilla)

 Data transfers using SSH protocols can be done via CVL login nodes.
 Transfers via the login nodes work well for small and/or infrequent file transfers, and do not require users to be connected to the internal network.